quicwg/base-drafts/draft-ietf-quic-recovery.md

 {{time-threshold}} loss detection timer is set.
 The time threshold loss detection timer is expected to both expire earlier than the crypto retransmission timeout and be less likely to spuriously retransmit data.
-The Initial and Handshake packet number spaces typically have a small number of packets in them, so time threshold loss detection will typically declare packets lost before packet threshold.
+The Initial and Handshake packet number spaces will typically contain a small number of packets, so losses are less likely to be detected using packet-threshold loss detection.

 When the crypto retransmission timer is active, the probe timer ({{pto}}) is not active.